-Mosquitoes love CO2
+Mosquitoes love carbon dioxide (CO2)

 - Female mosquitoes need blood to reproduce and help the development of their eggs.